-Referring to Table 12, three gain settings are available in the analog data path to apply gain to the analog signal before it is digitized.
-The gain amplifier can apply a gain of approximately 1x to 4x to the analog signal.
+Referring to Table 13, several gain settings are available in the analog data path to apply gain to the analog signal before it is digitized.

 The moment a gain reconfiguration is applied and becomes valid can be controlled by the gain_lat_comp configuration.